sonya-irsay/creativecode/WEEK_02/README.md

 Had trouble with creating an array (can't figure out the syntax) -I'd love your help with this one!

 3. The size of the character is controlled by the gui, the color by a sine wave.
-Couldn't understand why it seems to move sideways when following the move (want to fix that).
+Couldn't understand why it seems to move sideways when following the mouse (want to fix that).